davidoises/RBE_Capstone/README.md

 ## Running the simulation

-After building you also need to source the workspace setup.bash:
+After building (catkin_make) you also need to source the workspace setup.bash:
-`source install/setup.bash`
+`source devel/setup.bash`

 To indicate the path to the built models also do:
 `export GAZEBO_MODEL_PATH=~/ros2_ws/src/warehouse_simulation/models`

-To start gazebo and the simulation run the command `ros2 launch warehouse_simulation warehouse_simulation.launch.py world_file:=warehouse_full.world`
+To start gazebo and the simulation run the command `roslaunch warehouse_simulation warehouse_simulation.launch.py world_file:=warehouse_full.world`

-Adding people to the world can be done by `ros2 launch warehouse_simulation warehouse_generator.py`
+// Adding people to the world can be done by `ros2 launch warehouse_simulation warehouse_generator.py`

 ## Contributing